Huspam/Minesweeper-AI/README.md

 # Minesweeper-AI
-Using a Model checking algorithm
+Using a Model checking algorithm\n
 AI can be found in MyAI.py